109 Piscium

 109 Piscium is a yellow hued G-type main-sequence star located about 108 light-years away in the zodiac constellation of Pisces.
 It is near the lower limit of visibility to the naked eye with an apparent visual magnitude of 6.27.
 The star is moving closer to the Earth with a heliocentric radial velocity of −45.5 km/s.
 It has one known exoplanet.

 With a stellar classification of G3 Va, this is a Sun-like star with a similar mass but a 91% larger radius.
 (Cowley and Bidelman (1979) had this classified as a subgiant star that is leaving the main sequence.)
 It is 6.75 billion years old with a higher abundance of iron and a low projected rotational velocity of 1.3 km/s.
 The star is radiating 2.9 times the Sun's luminosity from its photosphere at an effective temperature of 5442 K.

 Planetary system

 On 1 November 1999 the discovery of an extrasolar planet orbiting this star was announced.
 The planet has a minimum mass of about 6 times that of Jupiter and takes just under three years to orbit its parent star.
+It orbits within the habitable zone.

 The star rotates at an inclination of 69 degrees relative to Earth.
 It is probable that this planet shares that inclination.
 In 2022, the inclination and true mass of 109 Piscium b were measured via astrometry.
 The inclination estimate is consistent with that of the stellar rotation.